twhl-community/halflife-unified-sdk/README.md

 Visual Studio Code includes Markdown preview using the keyboard shortcuts `CTRL+SHIFT+V` (switch to preview) and `CTRL+K V` (open preview side by side; press `CTRL+K`, let go of both keys, then press `V`).

-Links to other documentation files in this repository use relative and absolute links starting at the repository root.
-To follow links correctly open the repository folder (the folder containing this file) in Visual Studio Code using `File->Open Folder...`.
+It is recommended to open the repository folder using `File->Open Folder...` to allow navigation to the files included in the repository.

-Consult Visual Studio Code's documentation for more information about Markdown support : https://code.visualstudio.com/docs/languages/markdown
+Consult Visual Studio Code's documentation for more information about Markdown support: https://code.visualstudio.com/docs/languages/markdown

 # Development process